Why should I choose private cataract surgery?

 Mr Tariq Ayoub - 25 Nov 2022

 While the NHS offers a high-quality service, it has its limits: cost restrictions, time, and an ever-growing waiting list.
 You may decide to see a private surgeon for fast cataract removal and simultaneous vision correction.
+Privately, we also offer advanced technology lenses that can offer freedom from glasses and contact lenses.
 Read our blog to learn the benefits of choosing private cataract surgery.

 NHS vs private cataract surgery